nus-cs2103-AY2122S1/ip/docs/README.md

 - #### `event` - Adds a task with specific event details

 Usage: `event TASKNAME /at EVENT_DETAILS`

-Remarks: `EVENT_DETAILS` if placed in the YYYY-MM-DD format translates to the alphabetical version.

 Creates a task of name `TASKNAME` at `EVENT_DETAILS`.